1.D Legal Framework

 - Blended Visa Office-Referred (BVOR) sponsorships where Canada and private sponsors share the financial costs of sponsorship but private sponsors are responsible for settlement support; and

-- Joint Assistance Sponsorships (JAS) for refugees with special needs (e.g. victims of trauma or torture, refugees with particular medical conditions, exceptionally large families) where Canada provides full financial support throughout the sponsorship period, normally two years, and private sponsors are responsible for providing settlement support.
+- Joint Assistance Sponsorships (JAS) for government-assisted refugees with special needs (e.g. victims of trauma or torture, refugees with particular medical conditions, exceptionally large families) where Canada provides full financial support throughout the sponsorship period, normally two years, and private sponsors are responsible for providing settlement support.

 Canadian laws also specify which individuals will qualify as “refugees” for the purpose of resettlement in Canada.
 These include Convention Refugees (refugees meeting the definition of the Refugee Convention) and persons in similar circumstances, “taking into account Canada’s humanitarian tradition with respect to the displaced and persecuted” (IRPA s.
 12(3)).
 Canada has created a class called the “Country of Asylum Class” to further define who may qualify as “persons in similar circumstances.”
 For more information, see 2.A.1(iii).